xrrocha/nobocoder/README.md

 }
 ```

-After mixin this trait to our application we have:
+After mixing this trait to our application we have:

 ```scala
 object URLFetcher extends App with Timer with Logger {